Range Rover (L405): Safety

-Range Rover Long-Wheelbase, Autobiography Black (2014–present)
+Range Rover Long-Wheelbase, Autobiography Black (2014–2021)

 The vehicles were unveiled at the 2013 Los Angeles Auto Show.
 Deliveries of long-wheelbase Range Rover models were set to begin in late Q1 2014.

 The Range Rover Long-Wheelbase Autobiography Black is a limited version of the 2014 Range Rover Long-Wheelbase for the US market, with the first 25 units in Valloire White pearlescent body colour.

 Changes include front grille and side vents and badging in black enamel and chrome, signature rear lamps, a chrome accent finish to the tailgate and auxiliary vents to the front and new exclusive 7-spoke 21-inch wheels with a high gloss polished finish.

-More changes are individualized front and rear seating package, bespoke seat cover design, adjustable 18-way front seat, two individual fully adjustable rear seats, new rear center console (electrically deployable tables covered in black leather), 10.2-inch rear seat entertainment screens, tread plates with an illuminated 'Autobiography Black' script, a choice of 3 interior colour schemes (Ebony/Lunar, Espresso/Tan, Dark Cherry/Ivory).
+More changes are individualised front and rear seating package, bespoke seat cover design, adjustable 18-way front seat, two individual fully adjustable rear seats, new rear center console (electrically deployable tables covered in black leather), 10.2-inch rear seat entertainment screens, tread plates with an illuminated 'Autobiography Black' script, a choice of three interior colour schemes (Ebony/Lunar, Espresso/Tan, Dark Cherry/Ivory).

-Early models included Supercharged and Autobiography trim levels with either a three-across bench seat or individual rear seats with a center console.
+Early models included Supercharged and Autobiography trim levels with either a three-across bench seat or individual rear seats with a centre console.

 Range Rover SV Coupe (Cancelled)

 In 2018, Land Rover unveiled the limited edition Range Rover SV Coupe at the 2018 Geneva Auto Show.
 The variant would seat four passengers and be the fastest Range Rover ever built.
-The vehicle was expected to go on sale in 2020 with availability limited to 999 units.
-However, in January 2019, Land Rover announced that Range Rover SV Coupe had been cancelled due to financial constraints and the vehicle containing many expensive, unique parts that were incompatible with other Range Rover variants.
-Land Rover notified all customers that placed orders and reservations that development had been cancelled.
+The vehicle was expected to go on sale in 2020 as a 2021 model year vehicle with availability limited to 999 units.
+However, in January 2019, Land Rover announced that Range Rover SV Coupe had been cancelled due to financial constraints and due to the vehicle containing many expensive and unique parts that were incompatible with other Range Rover variants.
+Land Rover notified all customers that placed orders and reservations for the SV Coupe, informing them that development of the unique 3-door SV Coupe had been cancelled and that all their orders and reservations for the model were cancelled as a result.
 Land Rover stated that funding and investments towards development for the cancelled vehicle would instead be spent on developing electric crossovers and SUVs, as part of efforts to return to profitability.